ArshVermaGit/SimplyPDF/SUPPORT.md

 Have an idea for a new tool or improvement?
 [Let us know!](https://github.com/ArshVermaGit/SimplyPDF/issues/new?template=feature_request.md)

+### 🛡️ Security Vulnerabilities

+If you discover a security vulnerability, please see our [Security Policy](SECURITY.md) for reporting guidelines.

 ### 💬 Community & Discussions

 For general questions or to chat with other users/developers, join our [GitHub Discussions](https://github.com/ArshVermaGit/SimplyPDF/discussions).